 Pro tip: You can even place your legs on an exercise ball to create even more imbalance and a better function.

-This exercise is excellent in removing back pain when bending forward, during sleeping, turning in bed and during standing and walking.
+This exercise is excellent in removing back pain when bending forwardBack pain when bending forward treatment with 3 exercises, during sleeping, turning in bed and during standing and walking.

 Lower back pain exercise 2: Training your back muscles

 The second exercise is intended to train the large muscles that help you get up and stand for long periods.

 The function of these muscles is to extend your back.

 This is something you do when you reach a high point or when you come back up after bending forward.